- Blog

 6 methods for boosting employee engagement

-Employee engagement can be challenging – some people love to engage from the offset whilst others don’t want to get involved immediately or at all.
-In this article, uncover our six actionable methods for boosting employee engagement within your organisation.
+Employee engagement can be challenging – some people love to engage from the offset whilst others may be hesitant or avoid it altogether.
+According to Gallup’s recent report, in a list of 38 European countries, the UK ranked 33rd for employee engagement, with only 10% of employees feeling actively engaged at work, suggesting this is a significant challenge.
+In this article, we share six actionable methods for boosting employee engagement in your organisation.

 These terms have become interchangeable in recent years as they’ve grown in popularity.
 However, employee participation and engagement are different.
 We think Total Wellness Health sums this up well: